Gonzalo Sánchez de Lozada: Gas War and resignation

-A few days later, in early October, it was reported that President Sánchez de Lozada had decided to export Bolivia's gas to Mexico and the United States through a Chilean port.
+A few days later, in early October, it was reported that Sánchez de Lozada had decided to export Bolivia's gas to Mexico and the United States through a Chilean port.
 Rancor continues to be high against Chile since Bolivia lost its coastal territory to them in the late-19th-century war of the Pacific.
 Protesters blockaded the main highway from the city of El Alto, Bolivia down to neighboring La Paz.
 A massive demonstration and virtual siege of La Paz ensued.

 After three days, fuel and other essential supplies were dangerously low in La Paz.
 On 11 October, President Sánchez de Lozada promulgated Supreme Decree 27209, ordering the militarization of the gas plants and the transport of hydrocarbons.
 This decree was intended to protect private and public property, noting in the third article: "whatever harm to property or persons that might be produced as an effect of fulfilling the objective of this supreme decree shall be compensated and guaranteed by the State".
 As a result, fully armed military troops were sent as a security force to open the way for diesel and gasoline cisterns to be transported through densely populated poor neighborhoods into La Paz.

 Protesters tried to block the convoys at several points along their route.
 Alteño residents reported that government troops started shooting indiscriminately, killing a five-year-old child and a pregnant mother.
 Sánchez de Lozada and some government ministers attributed the violence to an armed 'coup', but Evo Morales and some civil groups described it as a 'massacre' by government forces.

 Vice-President Mesa publicly broke with Sánchez de Lozada, saying, "Neither as a citizen nor as a man of principles can I accept that, faced with popular pressure, the response should be death."
 The Minister for Economic Development also resigned.
 20,000 Bolivians began to march on La Paz, demanding the President's resignation.
 Evo Morales' supporters from Cochabamba tried to march into Santa Cruz, the largest city of the eastern lowlands where support still remained for the president.
 They were turned back.
 While blaming the violence on 'narco-syndicalist', Sánchez de Lozada proposed a National Dialogue.
 He promised to put export plans to a national referendum, but demands for his resignation continued to rise.
 According to official figures, a total of 65 civilian deaths resulted from the Gas War, with around 400 persons wounded.

 Faced with rising anger at the deaths, and with coalition partner Manfred Reyes Villa withdrawing political support, Sánchez de Lozada offered his resignation on 17 October in a letter to be read at an emergency session of Congress.
 He left on a commercially scheduled flight for the United States.